930 N VETERANS MEMORIAL PKWY

 The department worked with Treasure Valley Chapter #1025 of the Vietnam Veterans of America (VVA), to install a monument honoring 217 Idaho veterans that were lost in the Vietnam War.
 The monument was modeled after the Vietnam War Memorial in Washington D.C., and was installed and dedicated on May 30th, 2016.

 The project was partially funded through a brick campaign, conducted by the VVA.
-If you're interested in purchasing a brick, brick applications are available on our Naming Opportunities web page.
+If you're interested in purchasing a brick learn more on our Naming Opportunities webpage.

 Age group: 2-5